All the Clues That Billie Lourd and Ex Austen Rydell Are Back Together

 "They were being discrete, but it was pretty clear they were together," added the insider.

-Here are five other signs that it's pretty clear they are back together...
+While the pair have not commented or made this official, here are five other signs that it's pretty clear they are back together...

 1. Lourd took her Rydell, whom she dated before Taylor Lautner, to her American Horror Story co-star Colton Haynes' star-studded wedding in Palm Springs on Oct.
 28. Her castmate Leslie Grossman caught Rydell with Lourd in one of her Instagrams.
 People don't usually take ex-boyfriends to weddings—unless they are no longer ex-boyfriends.